By Kelly Vero

 I decided to get a grip of my body, my outlook on life and bloody well do something.

 That something has become the start of my Pilates journey and I’m hooked.

 So, here’s 5 things that have happened to me since I started attending Pilates classes.
 There are so many benefits of Pilates!

 Kelly Vero is the founder of Silicon Chic, a digital media publisher of interesting games and apps curated and made for women by women.
 She likes ballroom dancing, a cheeky glass of fizz and Vivienne Westwood shoes.
-Salty liquorice is her weakness and she lives on the island of Malta where she has published four books chronicling the goings on of private detective and former Knight of Malta, Jack Sant.
+Salty liquorice is her weakness and she used to live on the island of Malta where she published four books chronicling the goings on of private detective and former Knight of Malta, Jack Sant.
 Three Pints of Blood by Kelly Vero is available on Kindle now.